apathyzen/barman-kludges/README.md

 You could use it early in the morning, when usual backup schedule should be already completed.

 # passive-barman-node-resync.sh
-There's a strange issue on passive node when barman reports.
+There's a strange issue on passive node when barman reports

 	ERROR: Failed to retrieve the primary node status: sync-info execution on remote primary server

 This one forces barman to sync-info, sync wals and then resync backups with primary node.